elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 In a nutshell, an application consists of all of the modules defined in the `.app` file, including the `.app` file itself.
 An application has generally only two directories: `ebin`, for Elixir artefacts, such as `.beam` and `.app` files, and `priv`, with any other artefact or asset you may need in your application.

-Although Mix generates and maintains the `.app` file for us, we can customize its contents by adding new entriies to the `application/0` function inside the `mix.exs` project file.
+Although Mix generates and maintains the `.app` file for us, we can customize its contents by adding new entries to the `application/0` function inside the `mix.exs` project file.
 We are going to do our first customization soon.

 ### Starting applications